AsnelChristian/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 This dataset contains data about a marketing campaign initiated by a bank, several information about the customers that were reached out concerning the campaign are provided, information like when last they were contacted, how long the conversation lasted, their marital status etc...
-With this data we seek to predict how likely the customer are to subscribe to the product being advertised.
+With this data we seek to predict how likely the customers are to subscribe to the product being advertised.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
 The best performing model was the VotingEnsemble classification algorithm: with 91.5% accuracy.
-AutoML, after running several algorithm this one has the best accuracy, better the scikit-learn LogicRegression which has a 90.1% accuracy.
+AutoML, after running several algorithms this one has the best accuracy, better than the tuned (hyperparemeter tuning) scikit-learn LogicRegression algorithm which only attains a 91.28983308042489% accuracy.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
 We use the LogicRegression algorithm provided by scikit-learn to train and test the data.
 To accomplish this
 - We first clean the data and extract the label into a different dataframe.
-- We split the data into the test and training samples
+- We split the data into the test and training samples (20% used for training and 80% for testing)
 - We setup hyperparameter tuning to determine the best possible value for the ``inverse of regularization strength`` parameter of the logic regression algorithm from the uniform space between 0.5 and 2.0
 - We setup the hyperparameter tuning to stop